rainlanguage/docs.rainlang.xyz/docs/raindex/7-configuring-networks-subgraphs-metaboards-orderbooks-deployers.md

 # Configuring the order book yaml
 - The YAML front matter in a `.rain` file is a structured configuration section placed at the beginning of the file.
 It defines all the necessary settings, parameters, and metadata that the Rainlang code fragments will utilize.
-This front matter is crucial for composing, deploying, and auditing the trading stratgies written in rainlang.
+This front matter is crucial for composing, deploying, and auditing the trading strategies written in rainlang.
 - [Orderbook YAML specification](https://github.com/rainlanguage/specs/blob/c09eec2045470ece7be21a8a54452d18d0cf2b63/ob-yaml.md) provides guidelines and configuration options for setting up and managing the YAML metadata.

 ## Networks